-In 2020, the price of the beam was recorded on an average of 500-800 USD/MT.
+In 2020, steel I beam prices were recorded on an average of 500-800 USD/MT.
 During the coronavirus epidemic, the demand dropped at first, but swiftly rebounded.

 In response to the COVID-19 pandemic, the Mexican government introduced a USD 14.2 billion infrastructure investment plan with private sector enterprises for 29 projects in October 2020 as a part of the Economic Recovery Agreement.
 Brazilian steel I beam market price were recorded at 4.29 USD/kg.

 Procurement Resource provides latest prices of Steel I Beam.
 Each price database is tied to a user-friendly graphing tool dating back to 2014, which provides a range of functionalities: configuration of price series over user defined time period; comparison of product movements across countries; customisation of price currencies and unit; extraction of price data as excel files to be used offline.